fwolfst/githug/README.md

 end

 hint do
-  puts "You can type `git` in your shell to get a list of available git commands" end
+  puts "You can type `hg` in your shell to get a list of available hg commands" end
 ```